 As much as possible is recycled.
 We used free local compost from the Agrivert recycling centre and wood from Oxford Wood Recycling, and planted edibles for everyone to share- salads, fruit, beans, courgettes, spuds, beetroot and herbs, with some welcome contributions and swaps of plants.

-Hopefully when you visit the Libraries this autumn, you will notice when things are ripe or ready to pick and take a few, leaving some for other people to enjoy of course.
+Hopefully when you visit the Libraries, you will notice when things are ripe or ready to pick and take a few, leaving some for other people to enjoy of course.
 Do please also give us a hand with a little light weeding or watering, as “If you eat, you’re in”.
 Look out for news of regular sessions to weed and chat.